agupta1009/Thapar-ICU-Digitization/README.md

 ## Back End
-We are using an apache server on the backend that'll host the Web Applicaiton we have created [here][1].
-This Website is a dashboard for the doctors as well as nurses to access the details of every ICU patient
+We are using an apache server on the backend that'll host the [Web Applicaiton][2] we have created [here][1].
+This Website is a dashboard for the doctors as well as nurses to access the details of every ICU patient on demand from our database.
+Acoording to different logins, the user will have the rights to READ  or  READ & WRITE the patient data in ICU.
+Each doctor as well as nurse will have a separate profile to manage their patient details.

+## Voice Recognition System
+Inside the ICU, it's not very efficient for a doctor to waste time writing records on notebooks using pen and paper.
+Moreover maintaining these records and documents becomes a highly tedious task after some time.
+We have shifted the entire system to **Voice Recognition**.
+The doctor/nurse comes inside the ICU, observes the patient and says those details instead of writing them.
+That voice is converted to text (using the **Google speech recognition API**), confirmed, processed and sent to the database for later access.

 [1]: http://        "Github"
+[2]: http://        "SehatApplication"